 All the previous treaties say that the Commission must be composed of ‘independent and experienced’ persons.
 They are NOT national representatives.
 That Commissioners became national politicians was an insistence of nationalists, like the Gaullists.
 The treaties do not say Commissioners have to be party political members as a condition.
 It does not say only political parties may chose the name of Commissioners.
 The latest treaties want to discriminate against normal people, that is, the vast majority of citizens who do not have party membership.
 Believe it or not, Democracy can exist without party politics.
 It did for thousands of years!

 Whoever the Commissioners were or are now, they have a duty.
 The Commission is guardian of the treaties.
 Did the present Commissioners and all other politicians explain to parliaments and to voters in the referendums these facts?
 Did they show them where in the treaties and why the Commissioners are required NOT to be representatives of their State?
 Did governments and the present Commissioners explain that being an active politician is against the principles of the treaties?
-Please submit quotes to info at schuman.info !
+Please submit quotes to email@example.com !
 Did they explain the following?

 The main purpose of the Commission is to act as an honest-broker for all European states, associations and individuals.
 It is like the person who cuts up a cake, as equally as possible, before the greedy children (governments) choose the portions.
 Obviously this rôle should not be given to one of the governments, and certainly not one of the big states, known as the bullies of history.